fbpx

 We’re all different.

-And to motivate the members of your team, you need to understand what they like and what they don’t.
+To motivate your team members, you need to understand what they like and don’t like.

 Sounds obvious, right?

-But it can take time before you really understand what makes another person tick.
+But it can take time before you understand what makes another person tick.

-The color framework outline by Thomas Erikson in his book Surrounded by Idiots is a great tool to that help you analyze other people fast.
-I just love this framework and use it all the time – when interviewing new staff but also with clients – or in fact in all aspects of life.
-It’s always a good thing to be able to easily understand who you have in front of you 🙂
+The color framework outlined by Thomas Erikson in his book Surrounded by Idiots is a great tool that helps you analyze other people fast.
+I love this framework and use it all the time – when interviewing new staff but also with clients – or, in fact, in all aspects of life.
+It’s always a good thing to be able to understand who you have in front of you easily 🙂

 Learn about the different personalities in your salon.
 Get your copy of Surrounded by Idiots by Thomas Erikson from Amazon now.

-3. Give Your Salon Staff Ownership and Involve Them in Decisions
+3. Give Your Staff Ownership and Involve Them in Decisions

 Micromanagement is the death of motivation.

-I’m sure you’ve been in situation where someone’s telling you do this, then that etc. It turns us in to machines and we disconnect our own brain when this happen.
+I’m sure you’ve been in a situation where someone tells you to do this, then that, etc. This can turn us into machines, and we can disconnect our own brains when it happens.

-As salon owner, it can be tempting and easy to fall into the trap of micromanaging your staff.
-After all, you know how you want things right?
+As a salon owner, it can be tempting and easy to micromanage your staff.
+After all, you know how you want things, right?

 But you need to avoid this.

 It takes up too much of your time and kills employee motivation.
-In fact, if you’ve ever had a though similar to “why can she not think for herself?
+In fact, if you’ve ever had a thought similar to “Why can she not think for herself?
 Is she stupid?
-It’s obvious that this needs to be done..”, it’s quite possible that this is a consequence of micromanagement and that the employee has switched off her own thoughts.
+It’s obvious that this needs to be done..” it’s quite possible that this is a consequence of micromanagement and that the employee has switched off her own thoughts.

-Instead give your staff room to think for themselves.
-Involve them in decisions.
-You’ll see how they grow, get more motivated, and you’ll save more of your time.
+Instead, give your staff room to think for themselves and involve them in decisions.
+You’ll see how they grow and become more motivated, and you’ll save more of your time.

 4. Adapt Your Management Methods to the Level of Your Salon Employee

-I just talked about the importance of giving your employees room to think and decide for themselves.
-This is true, but..
+I just discussed the importance of giving employees room to think and decide for themselves.
+This is true, but…

-Thus, you should not only understand the personality of each salon employee, but you also need to know how where they are on their capability journey.
+Thus, you should not only understand the personality of each salon employee but also know where they are on their capability journey.

-If they’re junior in their role, you should adapt a more directive leadership that makes it clear what to do.
-As they progress you can move to coaching approach where you guide them but let them make decisions for themselves.
-Finally as they gain experience you should just support them but delegate full responsibility to them.
+If they’re junior in their role, you should adopt a more directive leadership that makes it clear what to do.
+As they progress, you can move to a coach approach where you guide them but let them decide for themselves.
+Finally, as they gain experience you should support them and delegate full responsibility to them.

-This is the art of highly effective leadership that motivates teams and maximize outcomes.
+This is the art of highly effective leadership that motivates teams and maximizes outcomes.

 5. Schedule Regular One-to-One Conversations